MicrosoftDocs/sdk-api/sdk-api-src/content/netioapi/ns-netioapi-dns_interface_settings_ex.md

 ---
 UID: NS:netioapi._DNS_INTERFACE_SETTINGS_EX
 title: DNS_INTERFACE_SETTINGS_EX
-description: Represents the DNS settings that can be configured on a given interface by calling the [**SetInterfaceDnsSettings**](/windows/win32/api/netioapi/nf-netioapi-setinterfacednssettings) function.
+description: Represents the DNS settings that can be configured on a given interface by calling the [**SetInterfaceDnsSettings**](/windows/win32/api/netioapi/nf-netioapi-setinterfacednssettings) function or retrieved for a given interface by calling the [**GetInterfaceDnsSettings**](/windows/win32/api/netioapi/nf-netioapi-getinterfacednssettings) function.
 (DNS_INTERFACE_SETTINGS_EX) tech.root: IpHlp ms.date: 07/15/2021 req.header: netioapi.h